Sieboldianus/lbsntransform/README.md

 ```shell
 git clone git@gitlab.vgiscience.de:lbsn/lbsntransform.git
 ```
-..and create package in develop mode to symlink the folder to your
+..and (e.g.) create package in develop mode to symlink the folder to your
 Python's site-packages folder with:
 ```shell
 python setup.py develop
 ```
 (use `python setup.py develop --uninstall` to uninstall tool in develop mode)

-Now you can run tool in your shell with (Origin 3 = Twitter):
+Now you can run the tool in your shell with (Origin 3 = Twitter):
 ```shell
 lbsntransform --Origin 3 --LocalInput --LocalFileType '*.json' --transferlimit 1000 --CSVOutput
 ```